Taxes, a commonly discussed matter and of everyone’s interest when it comes to optimizing your payments.

 Notification 149

 Fill in the form 149 which consists of the notification to the Tax Office in Spain (Hacienda) that you opt for the special personal income tax regime under the non-resident income tax.
-It is very important to note that the notification via form 149, must be done within a maximum period of 6 months from the date which the working activity started or in its case, the documentation that allows the maintenance of the Social Security legislation of origin.
+It is very important to note that the notification via form 149, must be done within a maximum period of 6 months from the date which the working activity started or from the date on which he has been designated as a Administrator of the Company.

 Benefits